shaunkapla/linkedin-job-filter/README.md

 7. The extension should now load and you can test it on LinkedIn job search pages

 8. If it doesn't load the first time, try doing these steps again.
-This has been a working problem and I don't think there is a solution.
+This has been a working problem.

 9. When you unzip the project, check to see if their is another folder in the unzipped folder (this happens sometimes).
 If it does, when you click **Load Unpacked**, set it to be that inner folder